 The field of family centered care and children with medical complexity is an area of research that has yet to be fully examined as it relates to our health system, but Francine Buchanan, the inaugural winner of the VHA Home Healthcare Graduate Student Award supporting Children with Medical Complexity, is ready and willing to take on that challenge.

 When Buchanan’s son Cristiano was in the hospital for the first year and a half of his life, dependent on a feeding tube and ventilator, she encountered firsthand many of the communication and information problems that can plague health systems.
-“Sitting next to my son in the ICU, I was often trying to figure out why or how the physicians used the information we as parents provided them, and how we were incorporated as a member of our son’s care team,” said Buchanan who is also a PhD candidate in Health Services Research at the Institute of Health Policy, Management and Evaluation.
+“Sitting next to my son in the ICU, I was often trying to figure out why or how the physicians used the information we as parents provided them, and how we were incorporated as a member of our son’s care team,” said Buchanan who is also a PhD candidate in Health Systems Research at the Institute of Health Policy, Management and Evaluation.
 “Watching nurses take notes on patient charts might not be searchable was a glaring problem for me, and part of the reason why I chose to pursue my research in the Health Informatics stream.”